Missouri State Militia (Union): History of the Missouri State Militia

 On June 23, 1865, orders were given that all remaining troops and officers of the Missouri State Militia would be mustered out.

-History of Specific Units of the Missouri State Militia
+History of specific units of the Missouri State Militia

 Regiments of the Missouri State Militia mustered out on different dates.
 Some regiments were also consolidated or transferred to other regiments.
 The 5th (old) Regiment was disbanded.

 1st Regiment Infantry, MSM

 Mustered out April and May, 1865.

 7 enlisted men were mortally wounded.
 58 enlisted men died of disease.
-172 deserted, 31 officers and 494 enlisted men were honorably discharged, 125 were discharged for disabilities, 3 officers were dismissed, 2 were cashiered, and 16 resigned.
+172 deserted and 31 officers and 494 enlisted men were honorably discharged.
+125 were discharged for disabilities, 3 officers were dismissed, 2 were cashiered, and 16 resigned.

 There were 3 accidental deaths, 27 missing in action, 13 dishonorably discharged, 3 drowned, and 5 discharged for being under age.

 1st Regiment Cavalry, MSM

 Was organized at large in Missouri, 3 Feb. to 8 April 1862.
 Served in:

 Apr 1862 - District of Central Mo.